 Security protects your systems and information.
 Security design considerations for a Network Information Management System are closely aligned to the system pattern security requirements, including important considerations for user authentication, system authorization, data and access control, and auditing of user activity and system configuration changes.

-Esri offers system architecture design services should you need help determining all of the different factors relating to your organization’s physical design,such as networking, storage, system environments, and sizing.
+The considerations for physical design here are primarily focused on logical architecture design, which must eventually be transformed into a physical architecture design.
+Esri offers system architecture design services should you need help determining all of the different factors relating to your organization’s physical design, such as networking, storage, system environments, and sizing.

 Additional resources related to physical design include: